 Shape UUA Justice Commitments: About the Social Witness Process

 The UUA makes two different types of social witness statements: Statements of Conscience (SOCs), which arise from Congregational Study/Action Issues, and Actions of Immediate Witness (AIWs).
-At the 2016 General Assembly, delegates voted to suspend AIWs for 2017.
-Therefore, no AIWs will be submitted, voted on, or adopted in 2017.
-This will provide an opportunity to re-think how the Association does social witness work – and your voice is important to that process.
+The CSW is re-thinking how the Association does social witness work – and your voice is important to that process.
 Share your ideas by going to the Vision for Social Witness forum.